 Yahtzee: ...the world's largest pie couldn't honestly be called a good pie because it's uneconomical and probably wouldn't fit in an oven.

 This website, naturally.
-It may be cool to know pretty much everything about every piece of media out there, but good luck being able to concentrate on anything else like homework, work, a social life...
+It may be cool to know everything about every piece of media out there, but good luck being able to concentrate on anything else like homework, work, a social life...
 YMMV on that one, if one intends to write works of fiction, can get over the fact the most of life does not work this way, will not drive themselves insane from the fact that nothing is new and probably will have it share of people not liking it and discussing why, AND use their knowledge of these tropes to create something amazing, whilst still having a stable life.
 THEN it might be worth it.
-Difficult, But Awesome
+Difficult but Awesome